jmcantrell/arch-bootstrap/README.md

 Output will be logged to `/root/install.log` (in addition to outputting to the virtual terminal).
 When the installation is finished the log file will be copied into `$BOOTSTRAP_MOUNT_DIR/var/log`.

-The bootstrap repository will also be accessible in the virtual machine at `/mnt/bootstrap`.
+The bootstrap repository will be accessible in the virtual machine at `/mnt/bootstrap`.

+TCP port `60022` on localhost will be forwarded to port `22` on the virtual machine.

 After powering off the Arch Linux ISO, the installed system will be booted.